nniikkoollaaii/GitOps_K8s_Cluster_via_Terraform/readme.md

 - you don't want everybody creating k8s ressources have a kubeconfig allowing him/her to do so

-- instead every config yhould be in git (IaC)
+- instead every config should be in git (IaC)

 - instead every config change should be approved by several people

 - ...

 -> use [GitOps Principle](https://www.weave.works/blog/what-is-gitops-really)

+- with this approach your CI/CD System don't have to contain credentials to access your kubernetes cluster (Pull-based approach)

+- the complete definition of your cluster's state is in git and accessible to you in case of an recreation of your k8s cluster

 this Repository is a fairly easy try to implement GitOps for main k8s configuration